top of page

 #167: ANIMALS.

 #167: ANIMALS.
 As with his friend Seamus Heaney, Ted Hughes was a poet to whom success came early and stayed long.
-Already a recognized presence in his undergraduate days at Pembroke, his first book, The Hawk in the Rain, was picked up by Faber, still the most important publisher of poetry in the U.K., and was widely recognized, with the help of the reigning critic A. Alvarez, as challenging the whole current genteel mode of British verse.
+Already a recognized presence in his undergraduate days at Pembroke, his first book, The Hawk in the Rain, was picked up by Faber, still the most important publisher of poetry in the U.K., and was widely recognized, with the help of the reigning critic A. Alvarez, as challenging the whole then-current genteel mode of British verse.
 At various points in his career, Hughes would return to peak celebrity with new and audacious books: at mid-career, with the sulfurous mythic cycle Crow; later on, with his versions of Ovid and with the shock arrival of Birthday Letters.
 This last book combined his fame as a poet with his other and unwelcome fame as Mr. Sylvia Plath, the husband half of the all-time number one literary marriage made in hell.
 In America at least his fame as Plath’s husband—very specifically, the husband of a poet driven to suicide—is now often all people know of him, usually colored with the more lubricious speculations on what share he had in Plath’s death.
-Hughes’s reputations precede him, and may make it hard to see the work itself at all.
+Hughes’s reputations precede him, and it may be hard to see the work itself at all.

 One word invariably used of Hughes’s work is “unsentimental.”
 That’s nearly right, but it’s a word, I suspect, that would only occur to city-bred and academic reviewers.
 If you’ve grown up in a rural setting among people who hunted and fished, who farmed and bred animals, I suspect nothing in Hughes’s knowledge of violence and death will throw you.
-Hughes grew up country, with just enough city between him and the Pennine hills to give that landscape a sense of something yearned for and won.
+Hughes grew up country, with just enough streets between him and the Pennine hills to give that landscape a sense of something yearned for and won.
 So as American poetry continues to lose its sense of the rural and natural world Hughes’s animal poems may have a special value.
 And purely for their insight, their imaginings, their luscious glut of honed and chosen words, this is poetry for anyone, anywhere.

 Recent Posts